Appoorva24/ReBloom-iOSApp/README.md

 * AVFoundation
 * Structured data models

 ---

 ## Goal

-To create a space where mothers feel supported throughout recovery, and partners feel empowered to actively contribute to the healing journey.
+To ensure that mothers feel supported throughout recovery, and partners feel empowered to actively contribute to the healing journey.

 ---

 ## Demo

 *Add your video link here*

 ---

 ## Author

-**Appoorva Khajuria**
+**Appoorva**
 B.Tech CSE Student
-iOS App developer
+iOS app Developer

 ---

 <p align="center">
 Healing is not a solo journey. <br/>
-ReBloom is designed to grow through it — together.
+ReBloom is designed to grow together through it.
 </p>